libkeepass/libkeepass/README.md

 KeePass 2.x support
 -------------------

-The v4 reader can output the decrypted XMl document that format is based on.
+The v4 reader can output the decrypted XML document that format is based on.
 It is also available as parsed objectified element tree.

 In v4 the password elements are protected in addition to the AES encryption of